Blankiiii/Discord-Widget-Collection/Rainbow Six - Stats/README.md

 The project now uses a src-based layout similar to the Steam Profile Stats repository, with the main logic split into providers and config handling.

-You can adjust the refresh interval in src/index.js by changing the intervalMs value.

 OKIDOKI HAVE FUN BYEEEEEEEE